Chacha72-research/BairdAugustineCode/README.md

 ## SaaS Valuation Tool Project - README

-My name is Charan Rameshkumar, an incoming sophomore at UC Santa Cruz, and here is my SaaS Valuation Project associated with BairdAugustine's internship program.
+My name is Charan Rameshkumar, a current UC Santa Cruz IT + Stats Major, and here is my SaaS Valuation Project associated with BairdAugustine's internship program.

 **Project Overview:**
 This project aims to provide investors with insights into the public SaaS (Software as a Service) landscape, helping them to better evaluate and forecast the value of new and upcoming private SaaS firms.
 By analyzing trends in public SaaS companies, this tool leverages corporate valuation principles—most notably the **Discounted Cash Flow (DCF) model**—to make more accurate predictions about the future cash flows of SaaS companies.